turingschool/career-development-curriculum-site/module_two/mod2_week1.md

 Review how to create a tech resume and comply with the Applicant Tracking System.
 As you follow along, we recommend taking notes.
 * Allow yourself about 30 mins (each video is between one and three minutes) to complete the video portion of the following lesson.
-* We recommend scheduling time on your calendar and using dedicated PD work time to complete the full lesson.
+* We recommend scheduling time on your calendar and using dedicated PD work time to complete the entire lesson.

 ## Intro to Creating a Techically Focused Resume
 This PD lesson will focus on how to create a technically focused resume that represents your unique professional brand as a career changer and professional, turned software developer.